[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 Important: CWDT needs to be lv 1 and BL must be lv 4 or lower, do not level these gems!
 CoH can be any level, 20/20 is highly recommended.
 Enfeeble and TC must be lv 6 or higher, do level them.
 This setup will not work with low level curse gems or high level CWDT/BL.

 Your body armor doesn't need to be 6L or even 6S.
-If/when you get a 6L chest, move Orb of Storms to the 6th socket for even more curse application or add Enhance for more curse effect.
+If/when you get a 6L chest, move Orb of Storms to the 6th socket for more curse application or add Enhance for more curse effect.

 4L: CWDT - Immortal Call - Increased Duration - Summon Chaos Golem.

 3L: Leap Slam - Faster Attacks - Fortify.